JiangLing-han/endogenous_molecular_network_attractors/README.md

   ```shell
   $ python attractors_without_nodes.py 1 42
   ```
-  '1' means you want to delete 1 node, '42' means the origion network contains 42 nodes.
+  `1` means you want to delete 1 node, `42` means the origion network contains 42 nodes.
-  This step will calculate the attractors and put them into the folder named as the number of nodes you input,for example:
+  This step will calculate the attractors and put them into the folder named as the number of nodes you input, just like:
   ```shell
   $ '/../network_without_nodes/2'
   ```